The Myth and Reality of Hitler's Secret Police

 By Frank McDonough

-The definitive and profound account of the Gestapo.
+A profound account and analysis of the Gestapo.

 A Daily Telegraph 'Book of the Week' (August 2015)